wrender/image-builders/Ubuntu-20.04/README.md

 boot
 ```

-# Option 2 - Download, Extract, Edit, and Recreate the ISO
+# Download, Extract, Edit, and Recreate the ISO

 Download the ISO from the link above.